Pac (wrestler): Death Triangle (2020–2024)

+In June, Pac would participate in a tournament for the AEW All-Atlantic Championship, defeating Buddy Matthews on the 8 June edition of Dynamite, advancing to the finals.
+On 26 June at Forbidden Door, Pac would defeat Miro, Malakai Black and Clark Connors in a fatal four-way match to become the inaugural champion.
 On the 24 August edition of Dynamite, Death Triangle would compete in the AEW World Trios Championship tournament, where they were defeated by United Empire (Will Ospreay, Mark Davis and Kyle Fletcher) in the first round.
 Death Triangle would win the then-vacated AEW World Trios Championship on 7 September episode of Dynamite, making Pac AEW's first-ever double champion.
 He would lose his All-Atlantic Championship to Orange Cassidy on 12 October episode of Dynamite, ending his reign at 108 days.
 On the 11 January 2023 edition of Dynamite, Death Triangle would lose their Trios titles to the Elite (Kenny Omega and the Young Bucks) in the finale of a Best of Seven Series.
-During that series of matches, Pac suffered a major nose injury during a ladder match at Full Gear (2022).
+During that series of matches, Pac suffered a major nose injury during a ladder match at Full Gear.
 Following the conclusion of the series with the Elite, Pac became inactive in order to heal his injury.

 On the 12 July 2023, episode of Dynamite, Pac returned from the nose injury and was announced as the fifth member of the Blackpool Combat Club's team for the Blood and Guts match the following week, alongside Jon Moxley, Claudio Castagnoli, Wheeler Yuta and Konosuke Takeshita.
 Pac would enter as the BCC's second member, even swinging from the top of the cage to fall onto Matt Jackson of The Young Bucks on top of a table, but ended up using bolt cutters to cut the lock and chain that closed the cage door shut to leave the match, which, along with Takeshita leaving the match at the request of Don Callis, led to the BCC losing against The Golden Elite.
 Castagnoli, frustrated with how Pac left the match, would challenge him to a match for the Ring of Honor World Championship at Death Before Dishonor the Friday after Blood and Guts, which Pac lost.
 On the 26 July episode of Dynamite, in what was perhaps a nod to Pac's nickname on the independent scene and in WWE ("the man gravity forgot"), he would face the luchador Gravity, with Pac winning via submission.
 During the match, Pac was reinjured.
 The exact injury was not publicly disclosed, but it was described as serious in nature and took Pac out of action for several months.